- What you’ll learn

 - Using base salary instead of the fully loaded hourly cost

-- Forgetting hardware or badge supply costs
+- Forgetting hardware, badge, or supply costs

 A simple way to make your ROI case stronger is to show three scenarios: a conservative case, an expected case, and a high-volume case.
-This gives decision-makers a range instead of a single number.
-It shows that even under cautious assumptions, the system pays for itself, and during busy periods, the value grows even more.